cola-GDS/GDS2926/cola_report.md

 `suggest_best_k()` suggests the best $k$ based on these statistics.
 The rules are as follows:

-- All $k$ with Jaccard index larger than 0.95 are removed because the increase of the partition number does not provides enough extra information.
-If all $k$ are removed, the best $k$ is assigned by `NA`.
+- All $k$ with Jaccard index larger than 0.95 are removed because increasing
+  $k$ does not provide enough extra information.
+If all $k$ are removed, it is marked as no subgroup is detected.
-- For $k$ with 1-PAC larger than 0.9, the maximal $k$ is taken as the "best k".
-Other $k$ is called "optional k".
+- For all $k$ with 1-PAC score larger than 0.9, the maximal $k$ is taken as the best $k$, and other $k$ are marked as optional $k$.
 - If it does not fit the second rule.
-The $k$ with the highest vote of highest 1-PAC, mean silhouette and concordance is taken as the "best k".
+The $k$ with the maximal vote of the highest 1-PAC score, highest mean silhouette, and highest concordance is taken as the best $k$.

 ```r
 suggest_best_k(res)